balena-io/docs/pages/learn/manage/actions.md

 Obviously you may only select one fleet to transfer your device to.
 Once you select the appropriate radio button, your device will immediately appear in the selected fleet's device list.
 Note that it will take a while for the device to start the update process as it does not receive a push notification of a new code update from the API, so it has to wait for the update poll, which happens every couple of minutes.

 {% hint style="warning" %}
-For devices running balenaOS version 2.12.0 and above, data in [persistent storage](../develop/runtime.md#persistent-storage) (named volumes) is automatically purged when a device is moved to a new fleet.
-On older host OS versions, the `/data` folder in the new fleet will not contain any of the old fleet data, but it can still be accessed via the host OS and if the device is switched back to the original fleet.
-Unless you plan to revert back to the original fleet, be sure to [purge](actions.md#purge-data) the `/data` folder.
+Data in [persistent storage](../develop/runtime.md#persistent-storage) (named volumes) is automatically purged when a device is moved to a new fleet.
 {% endhint %}

 ### BalenaOS Update